 We are very proud of our school with the vibrant and stimulating learning environment.
 We are determined to make every child's life here a rich and rewarding experience so they so leave with a love of learning, high self-esteem, pride in their success and ready to enjoy the challenges of life.
 We pay great attention to our children having a clear and distinct voice in our school.
 We have Peer Mentors who wear purple sweatshirts; these children are highly trained and are now an important part of the fabric of our school.
 Followed closely by Reading Rangers and Ambassadors (embroidered black sweatshirt and polo).
-Children join us on staff training days and this year 2013, have begun to join in whole school staff meetings, where their voice and opinion is valued and they are treated as equals.
+Children join us on staff training days and, have begun to join in whole school staff meetings, where their voice and opinion is valued and they are treated as equals.
 Their role this year is being coordinated by Miss Duff; who has already organised training on updating the school website; how they can elevate their profile within school and the wider community.

 Watch the website for the Ambassadors' own page soon.

 Every child is valued and their unique qualities are recognised, nurtured and celebrated.
 The relationships we develop with our children, their families, our community and the wider world, enable us to create a warm, caring, happy ethos were everyone is welcome.

 We are a church school and as such we celebrate the life of Jesus and we express throughout our school his message of love, tolerance and acceptance.

 We place a great deal of emphasis on Values for life; those of honesty, courage, forgiveness, love, hope, compassion, truthfulness and friendship. we talk regularly about love, love for our neighbour and love for each other in the fullness of our special community.